maxlluky/Mantikor/README.md

 # Mantikor
 ```
-Disclaimer: This project is for demonstration purposes and should not be used for illegal acts!
+Disclaimer: This project is only for demonstration purposes and should not be used for illegal acts!
 Please have a look at why I published this tool.
 Thanks
 ```
 <img src="img/01.jpg">